TrystonMinsquero/libble/README.md

 # Libble
-A Wordle inspired game where you guess the quotes from the books you read.
+A Wordle inspired game where you guess the quotes from the books you've read.
 Play at [libble.you](https://libble.you)!

 ## Contributing